Zaidtx/ConnectP/README.md

 ## Project Summary

-ConnectP is a social network to connect people together in once place sharing their thoughts and the memories and their stories.
+ConnectP is a social network to connect people together in one place sharing their thoughts and the memories and their stories.

 ## Developers